jimratliff/GenoMac-user/README.md

 [^STOW_DIR_METHOD]: `stow_directory` is structured such that, for each package, the structure of the directory corresponding to that package mimics where the symlinks pointing to these files will reside relative to the user’s $HOME directory.
 (E.g., `stow_directory/git/.config/git/conf` is the target of a symlink at `~/.config/git/conf`.)
 Jake Wiesler’s “[Manage Your Dotfiles Like a Superhero](https://www.jakewiesler.com/blog/managing-dotfiles),” September 20, 2021, has the best explanation of this I’ve ever seen.

+### GenoMac-user assumes that certain critical and sensitive resources are available in a shared Dropbox directory
+Some apps, such as Alfred and Keyboard Maestro, are assumed to sync their preferences across users and Macs via a common, shared [Dropbox](https://www.dropbox.com/) directory: Dropbox/Preferences_common.[^SHARED_PREFS_ENV_VAR] Similarly, other sensitive resources, like Witch license files, are stored in this Dropbox directory to make them available to GenoMac-user without being committed to a public repository.

+[^SHARED_PREFS_ENV_VAR]: The location/name of the shared Dropbox directory can be changed.
+It is governed by the environment variable `GENOMAC_USER_SHARED_PREFERENCES_DIRECTORY`, which is set in `scripts/assign_user_environment_variables.sh`.

 ### This repo establishes/adjusts numerous user-level settings
 This repo supplies scripts that execute various commands to establish various user settings for macOS generally and for certain apps in particular.